 Octopus Energy says that everything it does is designed to make its customers’ lives better while also being as kind to the planet as possible.
 To help in this mission it makes four commitments:

 Octopus Energy opened its first solar generation plant in 2011.
 In 2017 it has 154 solar farms in the UK and 66 in France.
 This means it is the UK’s largest investor solar.
 In fact, when the sun shines, its farms generate 40% of the UK’s large scale solar – enough to power 250,000 homes, which is a city the size of Manchester.

 The company also invests in:

 As of October 2016, it is estimated that Octopus Energy had 40,000 customers.

 If you have any questions, the best place to start is online.
-The FAQ section on the website https://octopus.energy/help-and-faqs/ should answer most questions.
+The FAQ section on their website https://octopus.energy/help-and-faqs/ should answer most questions.

 If you can’t find the answer in the FAQ section of its website, Octopus Energy suggests getting in touch with its customer service team online.
 The team is available 8:00am to 8:00pm seven days a week and they usually reply within the hour.
 You can get in touch by emailing firstname.lastname@example.org or using Facebook: facebook.com/octopusenergy.

-If you would prefer to talk to someone, you can call:
+If you would prefer to talk to someone at Octopus Energy, you can call:

 The phone lines are open from 9:00am to 5:00pm, Monday to Friday.

 Octopus Energy aims to be transparent and fair in everything it does.
-If you feel you have not been treated fairly, transparently, honestly or appropriately, you should let the company know by emailing ThatsNotFair@octopus.energy.
+If you feel you have not been treated fairly, transparently, honestly or appropriately, you should let the company know by emailing.

 If you smell gas, or suspect a leak, call the National Gas Emergency Helpline on 0800 111 999.

 If you have a power cut, call 105 (free) to get help and advice from your local network operator.

 If you are struggling to pay your energy bills, you need to get in touch with them as soon as possible on 0333 344 2268.
 Lines are open between 9:00am and 5:00pm from Monday to Friday.

 Octopus Energy may be able to offer you the following solutions: